ercjns/LostTime/README.md

 ## Architecture
 This is a Flask application with a SQLite backend.
 There is currently no front-end framework; data is passed to the Jinja2 template engine that comes bundled with Flask.
 ## Development and Testing
+You'll need python 2.x and `virtualenvwrapper` installed on a linux machine (or windows subsystem for linux):
+1. Fork the project, then clone to a folder on your machine
+   - `git clone https://github.com/<username>/LostTime.git <Path/To/Project/Folder>`
+2. set up a python virtual environment with all dependencies
+   - `mkvirtualenv losttime -a <ProjectFolder> -r requirements.txt`
+3. run the development server
+   - `python rundevserver.py`

 ## Database Management